 Functional Fitness: Schiek Model 2004 Lifting Belt

-This lifting belt is designed for versatility and to contour to the body's natural shape to provide support.
+The Schiek Model 2004 lifting belt is designed for versatility and to contour to the body's natural shape to provide support.
+It's ideal for functional fitness workouts as it's easy to strap on and remove in-between movements.

 The Schiek Model 2004 Lifting Belt was our top choice for functional fitness workouts.
 This belt has a cone shaped design, so it hugs the body well and has added lumber inserts.
 In addition, there’s two velcro strips to provide a firm, stable hold.
 This belt was a little tougher to adjust quickly, but the stability and versatility greatly make up for this aspect.